 There are a variety of free and cheap attractions in Skagit Valley that can be enjoyed throughout the year.

 Causland Memorial Park in Anacortes is on the National Register of Historic Places.
 Built in the 1920s, a portion of the park is dedicated to Anacortes veterans from World War I to the Vietnam War.
 Unique to the park is its use of decorative rock and black and white mosaic for structures and walls surrounding the park.
 A bandstand, amphitheater. and terraces are similarly made of colored pebble and rock mosaic.
-Other park features include picnic tables, mature ornamental plantings, a small grassy lawn and many terraces.
+Other features of Causland Park include picnic tables, mature ornamental plantings, a small grassy lawn and many terraces.

 Guemes Island was the Samish tribe’s winter village until they were forced off the island in 1912.
 Today the island has a General Store and community center, county park on the northern shore, nature preserve on the southern shore, and hiking trail on the southeast side of the island.
 Geocaching and painted rocks are other local activities.
 Access the island via a ferry from Anacortes.
 Ferry tickets: $12/car+driver, $4/passenger.